kabk/kabk.github.io/README.md

 # Theses by Graphic design department of the Royal Academy of Art, The hague

-Last updated on 17 december 2021.
+Last updated on 17 December 2021.

 ## Add new class